cambridge-water-polo/cambridge-water-polo.github.io/_pages/registration.md

 ### Practice Schedule
 TBD (We are working on deep pool facilities for our practices for this year)
-- We plan to practice twice a week on Tuesday and Thursday evenings.
-Times will be announced once they are set with the facilities.
+- We plan to practice twice a week.
+Likely on Monday and Thursday evenings.
+Times will be announced once they are set with the Cumming Aquatic Center facilities.

 <br>

 ### Fall Game Schedule
 The fall game schedule will be released once we have it from the League.
 - All games are on Saturdays and Sundays and will start in early August and run through the first two weekends of October for Division Championships
-- Typically we play 11 to 12 matches in the fall season prior to the post-season tournaments.
+- Typically we play 13 to 14 matches in the fall season prior to the post-season tournaments.

 <br>